 I’m a very lazy person.
 I’m also a very indecisive person.
 That combination usually means that I end up doing everything last minute.
 And then I usually change those last-minute plans because I get a sudden, better, brighter idea in my head.
 As a result, I always end up paying a ton of money in airline cancellation fees as I switch my flights around.
 But I guess that’s the price I pay for getting to do what I want, when I want.

 Like how, originally, I was going to visit these amazing monasteries in Romania before I went to Moldova.
-After which, I was going to fly to Ukraine, where after that I would…well, I didn’t know where I was going after that.
+After which, I was going to fly to Ukraine, and after that I would…well, I didn’t know where I was going after that.
 I can’t plan that far ahead.

 After that, I’m returning to Boston.
-No, I’m not ending my trip.
-It’s just for two weeks.
+No, I’m not ending my trip — it’s just for two weeks.
 My parents’ house will be a great place to start my book, I have a free flight there due to an unused ticket, and I received a free trip to Mexico.
 All great reasons to take a short break from Europe, though I’ll return next month for Oktoberfest and to see Central Europe.

 I’m all over the place, and I love it.
 It’s times like this that I really appreciate my lifestyle.
 But not because I get to travel.
 I like it because I have complete freedom.

 I remember growing up and always desiring to be “the captain of my ship.”
-You know, working because you like what you do, not because you need a paycheck, being able to jet off to some place you want when you want, having ultimate flexibility, time, and freedom for anything.
+You know, working because you like what you do, not because you need a paycheck; being able to jet off to some place you want when you want; and having ultimate flexibility, time, and freedom for anything.
 But then you graduate college with debt, you start working, the responsibilities pile on, you start planning out life, there are societal expectations put on you, and before you know it, you’re stuck.
 You’re part of that vicious rat race, and it seems like time is never your own.

 Then one day you just think to yourself, “How did things get this way?
 I want out of this box.”